MicrosoftDocs/Viva/Viva/solutions/healthy-okr-program-overview.md

 Microsoft Viva Goals is a goal-setting solution that aligns teams to your organization’s strategic priorities to drive results and create a culture of engaged employees focused on achieving common goals.

-The following articles are designed to help support you as you build a healthy OKR program for your company, which can deliver incredible benefits, including stronger alignment, increased focus, goal transparency, team adaptibility, and strategic growth.
+The following articles are designed to help support you as you build a healthy OKR program for your company, which can deliver incredible benefits, including stronger alignment, increased focus, goal transparency, team adaptability, and strategic growth.

 ## What are these “Solutions” articles and when are they most helpful?